udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 ![Cognito identity browse](/images/aws-aad-federate/cognito-identity-browse-combined.png)

-### Part 2: Configuring an Azure AD identity to trust the AWS Cognito token
+### Part 2: Configuring an Azure AD identity to trust the Amazon Cognito token

 Azure AD has two kinds of workload identities: applications and managed identities.
 Both identities support federation with a token from an OIDC token issuer.

 In this step-by-step, we will use a managed identity that has already been granted access to my Azure storage.
 We will tell Azure AD to link the managed identity to the Cognito identity by creating a Federated Identity Credential on the managed identity.
 You can add up to twenty of these trusts to each Azure AD workload identity.

 The most important parts of the federated identity credential are the following:
-- subject: this should match the "sub" claim in the token issued by another identity provider, such as AWS Cognito.
+- subject: this should match the "sub" claim in the token issued by another identity provider, such as Amazon Cognito.
 This is the IdentityId we got from Cognito in the earlier section.
 (In this example: "us-east-1:fa442090-a36f-44d4-81ac-ab21418d0e90").
 - issuer: this should match the "iss" claim in the token issued by the identity provider.
 The issuer is an URL that must comply with the OIDC Discovery Spec.
 Azure AD will use this issuer URL to fetch the keys necessary to validate the token.
-In the case of AWS Cognito, the issuer is  "https://cognito-identity.amazonaws.com"
+In the case of Amazon Cognito, the issuer is  "https://cognito-identity.amazonaws.com"
 - audience: this should match the "aud" claim in the token.
 For security reasons, you should pick a value that is unique for tokens meant for Azure AD.
 The Microsoft recommended value is "api://AzureADTokenExchange".
-However, there is no option to configure this in AWS Cognito.
+However, there is no option to configure this in Amazon Cognito.
 It only issues tokens with the identity pool id as the audience.
 So we will configure the audience in the federated identity credential with the Identity pool id we got in Part 1.
 (In this example: us-east-1:59d4a12a-deaa-4a98-85d1-b5d9fc2d41ef)

 Let's use these values to configure the federated identity credential on our managed identity.
 You can configure the federated credential on a managed identity using the Azure portal, the Azure CLI, or Azure ARM templates.
 To create the federated credential, you need to have the role of either owner or contributor of the managed identity.